yannick-c/yannick-couzinie.github.io/_publications/2023_annealing_prediction_grand_canonical.md

 collection: publications
 permalink: /publication/2023-annealing-prediction-grand-canonical
-excerpt: 'In this research we present an encoding of multi-body interactions into HUBOs and first analysis results on annealing machines'
+excerpt: 'In this research we present an encoding of multi-body interactions into HUBOs and first analysis results on annealing machines.'
 date: 2023-07-06
 venue: 'Preprint'
 paperurl: 'https://arxiv.org/abs/2307.03123'